GunslingerZach/dotfiles/README.md

 ## Install these dotfiles and all dependencies

-until I get this finished, the process is a little harder that how luke smith did it
+until I get this finished, the process is a little harder that how Luke Smith did it

 ```
 pacman -S git